 How old do I have to be to volunteer?

 We ask that our volunteers are at least 16 years old before joining us, this is because of the responsibility we are placing on you, and because of the some of the checks we’ll need to completed before you start.
 There is no upper age limit.

 Can I just volunteer in one specific place or role?

 We will be as flexible as possible to make sure you’re happy in your role and with the time and place you are volunteering.
-If you’d like to change anything, the Patient Experience and Voluntary Services Team will support you where possible, we are happy for you to volunteer in more than one role.
+If you’d like to change anything, the Voluntary Services Team will support you where possible, we are happy for you to volunteer in more than one role.

 Can I volunteer for work experience or to shadow staff?